Ford Mustang (1964-1966)

 K-Code equipped models wore special badging on the front fenders, reading "High Performance 289".
 Dual-exhaust pipes exited below the rear fender through the rear valance panel.
 First year K-Code Mustangs came with a 4-speed transmission only, and were not available with air conditioning or power steering.
 Buyers received a three month/4,000 mile warranty instead of the standard Mustang 12 month/12,000 mile plan.

 A total of 559,451 Mustangs were produced for the 1965 model year.
 Model breakdown was 77,079 Mustang fastbacks, 409,260 coupes and 73,112 convertibles.

 1966 Ford Mustang

-The 1966 Mustang saw minor cosmetic changes.
-A grille redesign had the Mustang emblem floating in the center, a new gas cap and wheel cover design replaced the originals, and side scoops were revised.
+Among several cosmetic changes, a grille redesign had the Mustang emblem floating in the center, a new gas cap and wheel cover design replaced the originals, and side scoops were revised.

 The 260-cid V-8 was gone, replaced by two and four-barrel versions of the 289-cid V8.
 Also gone was the Falcon-based instrument cluster, all Mustangs now had the five-dial unit from the GT model.
 Buyers could select either an optional AM/8-track player or an AM/FM radio.

 Last year's optional backup lights were now standard equipment.